 In mathematics, the objects we work with are usually numbers.
 The thing is, we can't usually see them (talk about imaginary numbers, huh?), and we're forced to make do with looking at their descriptions instead.

 Somebody with too much free time might choose to write "(1 + 1 + 1 + 1) – (1 + 1 + 1) + 1 + (1 – 1 – 1) – (1 – 1) + (1 + 1)" instead of the significantly easier to read "3," even though they describe the exact same number.
 Way to mess with us.

 Identify the property exemplified here.
 Turkey Sandwich = Turkey Sandwich.

 We're given that A = B and C = D. As a result, we state that A – C = B – D. This equation is an example of which property or properties?

-A⁄B = C⁄D. Which statements would make this true?
+If A⁄B = C⁄D, which statements would make this true?

-X = Y and Y = 3.
-Which properties allow or forbid us to say that 3 = X?
+If X = Y and Y = 3, which properties allow us to say that 3 = X?

-A = B and X = Y. Which properties allow or forbid us to say that ?
+If A = B and X = Y, which properties allow us to say that ?

 If A = B, B = C, C = D, D = E, E = F, and F = G, which properties allow us to say that A(B + C) = DE + FG?